Tree City USA history

 About tree program

 Tree program is crucial to the look, feel, and health of our community.
-The City spends $2.6 million per year on its tree programs.
+The City spends $4.5 million per year on its tree programs.
 This includes purchasing, planting, and maintaining all City-owned trees.
 Employees in the tree section keep our urban forest of 60,000 trees healthy and attractive.
 Tree planting is typically scheduled in the fall months to provide trees with the optimal weather for successful growth.
-If you have any questions or need assistance with City trees please feel free to contact the Maintenance Services Division at (714) 647-3380.
+Help us by reporting online by filling out this form on our website or use the mySantaAna app to submit a report.
+You can also call us at (714) 647-3380 between 7 am and 4 pm Monday-Thursday and every other Friday 7 am to 3 pm Holiday and Friday Closure Schedule.